damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

   - test
   - pack

-# ... "compile" and "test" jobs are skipped here for compactness
+# ... "compile" and "test" jobs are skipped here for the sake of compactness

 pack:gz:
   stage: pack